MikAoJk/docker-kotlin-gradle-ktor-postgres/README.md

 ```

 ### Run the main class in your favoritt IDE(Intellij)
-Go to src/main/kotlin/Bootstrap.kt and run it
+Go to src/main/kotlin/Application.kt and run the main method

 ### Testing the endpoint